 - The item you want to dye, e.g. t-shirt or socks

 - Gloves to protect your hands

 - Rubber bands and water.

-- Simply get them wet and wring them out
+- Simply get the item wet and then wring it out.

-- Add rubber bands around 1 inch apart along the whole length of the sock
+- Add rubber bands around 1 inch apart along the whole length of the item.

-- Drip your dye onto the sock using a squeezy bottle
+- Drip your dye onto the item using a squeezy bottle.

 For T-Shirts watch this video from Expert Village on making a tie dye spiral design.

 #8.
 Wooden Spoon Leprechaun

 Follow these simple instructions to create a Leprechaun from a Wooden Spoon.